Taxes are an inevitable part of being an adult. Whether you’re an employee working for a business or an employer yourself, you have to pay taxes.

 Of course, location will always affect the taxes you pay and the regulations you have to adhere to.
 For those who live in Québec, there are five main types of employee taxes, and two additional employer rates to consider.

-In this post, we’ll be exploring both these types of taxes.
+In this post, we’ll be exploring all of these Québec payroll taxes.

 Federal and Provincial taxes are determined by the estimated income of the employee for the year.
 While salaried employees are fairly easy to work with, contract workers, freelancers, and other time-based employees have varied earnings.